Vyral/kevin-clancy-recruiting/_posts/2018-09-13-real-estate-coaching-advice-a-new-perspective-about-goal-setting.md

 {% include youtube.html %}

-If you’re concerned about not meeting your goals exactly as you have set them, I have some advice for you that will hopefully help change your perspective and continue to grow.
+<p style="text-align: center;"><em>If you’re concerned about not meeting your goals exactly as you have set them, I have some advice for you that will hopefully help change your perspective and continue to grow.</em></p>

 Over the years in my business, I’ve learned a thing or two.
 So with my experience in mind, today I want to talk about goals and what’s really important about them.